ryanlangton/angular2-aspnetcore-starter/README.md

 # Angular 2 + ASP.NET Core Starter Template

 This starter pack gives you a basic website template.
+See the demo at: http://angular2starter.azurewebsites.net/

 #### Frameworks